ParaCook: On Time-Efficient Planning for Multi-Agent Systems: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have empowered agents with remarkable \textbf{planning} capabilities in complex and interactive tasks \cite{yang2025plan, shinn2023reflexion}.
 Planning integrates task knowledge and breaks down long-horizon goals into subtasks, enabling overall coherence rather than just local optimality.
-However, time efficiency remains a major challenge, as it is widely accepted that the usability of LLM agents depends not only on improvements in raw model intelligence or accuracy, but on maximizing Agentic ROI \cite{liu2025real}.
+However, in long-horizon tasks with explicit temporal dynamics and concurrency, task correctness alone is no longer sufficient to characterize planning quality.
+Even when all required subtasks are completed successfully, different plans may exhibit vastly different execution times due to idle periods, blocking, and resource contention.
+As a result, effective planning in such settings fundamentally requires reasoning about \emph{time-efficient scheduling}, rather than correctness alone.

-This investigates the research question that \textbf{long-horizon tasks should not only be distributed correctly, but also scheduled efficiently}.
-Efficient scheduling is non-trivial because complex tasks always involve both parallel and sequential steps.
-For a single agent, its schedule can exploit concurrency between sub-tasks that do not block each other to reduce idle time, such as during water boiling, the agent can switch to another action like chopping vegetables.
-For \mas{}, different agents can leverage the collaboration to distribute workload to operate on independent subtasks, such as cooking different dishes.
-These two forms of parallelism, intra- and inter-agent, jointly determine the time efficiency of multi-agent planning.
+This motivates the research question that \textbf{long-horizon tasks should not only be distributed correctly, but also scheduled efficiently}.
+Efficient scheduling is non-trivial because complex tasks inherently involve both parallel and sequential steps.
+For a single agent, schedules can exploit intra-agent parallelism between sub-tasks that do not block each other to reduce idle time.
+For example, during water boiling, the agent can switch to another action, like chopping vegetables.
+For \mas{}, different agents can further leverage inter-agent parallelism by distributing independent subtasks, such as cooking different dishes simultaneously.
+Crucially, these two forms of parallelism jointly determine planning quality under parallel execution, where multiple success-equivalent plans may differ significantly in overall completion time.